Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # extract points from pair points

 The pp pair point must be in dual mode (OPNS mode).
-The formula is according to Dorst 14.13 and Dress/Havel Distance geometry.
+The formula is according to Dorst 14.13 and Hitzer Euclidean Geometric Objects ch 2.1.

 Example intersection of two spheres (which result in a circle) and a plane (which result in point pair):